-(a) If all of one party's performance can be rendered at one time, the performance is due at one time and the other party's reciprocal performance is due only on tender of full performance.

-(b) If circumstances give either party the right to make or demand performance in parts or over a period of time, payment, if it can be apportioned, may be demanded for each part performance.

-(c) If payment cannot be apportioned or the agreement or the circumstances indicate that payment may not be demanded for part performance, payment is due on completion of full performance.
+- (a) If all of one party's performance can be rendered at one time, the performance is due at one time and payment or other reciprocal performance is due only on tender of full performance. - (b) If circumstances give either party the right to make or demand performance in parts or over a period of time, payment, if it can be apportioned, may be demanded for each part performance unless the agreement or the circumstances indicate to the contrary. - (c) If payment cannot be apportioned or the agreement or the circumstances indicate that payment may not be demanded for part performance, payment is due on completion of the full performance.

-SOURCE: Licenses, Section 2-2214 (September, 1994)

-1. This is an elaboration of former §2-307 and clarifies when a party's performance is due at one time and what the other party's duties are on full performance.
-Subsection (a) follows 2B-603.
-Subsections (b) and (c), which state when, in the absence of an agreed installment contract, a part performance is permitted and how payment is to be apportioned, follow 2B-604.
-Except for covering the obligations of both seller and buyer, no changes of substance are intended.
-See 2-610(a) and 2-611(a) on who, seller of buyer, must tender first.

-2. The factors justifying delivery in more than a single lot include the type of disruptive circumstances, the alternatives reasonably available and the understanding that the parties will make up any deficiencies within a reasonable time.
+- 1. This revision of former §2-307 clarifies when a party's performance is due at one time and what the other party's duties are on full performance.
+It also states when, in the absence of an agreed installment contract, a part performance is permitted and how payment is to be apportioned.
+Except for covering the obligations of both seller and buyer, no changes of substance are intended. - 2.
+The factors justifying delivery in more than a single lot include the type of disruptive circumstances, the alternatives reasonably available and the understanding that the parties will make up any deficiencies within a reasonable time.
 Thus, if the seller agreed to deliver 10 carloads and, because of a railroad strike, only three cars were available at the time of delivery and the cost of alternative transportation was high, the seller is probably obligated to tender three carloads.
 Assuming reasonable efforts, the balance is due as cars become available.

-This section should be distinguished from §2-716, which deals with excuse and substitute performance when changed circumstances disrupt agreed methods of shipment, delivery or payment.
+This section should be distinguished from §2-616, which deals with excuse and substitute performance when changed circumstances disrupt agreed methods of shipment, delivery or payment.
 Presumably, it takes less disruption to vary a "default" rule than to excuse an agreed performance.

-3. The operation of §2-302 creates an installment contract, i.e., goods delivered "in separate lots to be separately accepted." §2-711(1).
+- 3. The operation of §2-302 creates an installment contract, i.e., goods delivered "in separate lots to be separately accepted." §2-611(1).
 But it is not a credit installment contract: payment for each lot is due upon tender.
 This makes sense if payment for the single lot was due upon tender.
 But suppose the contract said nothing about the quantity to be delivered and the parties agreed upon 30 days credit.
 If circumstances justify delivery in lots, is payment for each lot due 30 days after delivery or must payment be made upon tender?
-The answer should be that the agreed credit term survives and payment is not due until all of the goods are tendered.
-Only the "default" rule is altered by circumstances.

-4. Clearly, the installment contract created by §2-302 is by operation of law.
+The answer, although not clear, should be that the agreed credit term survives and payment is not due until all of the goods are tendered.
+Only the "default" rule is altered by circumstances. - 4.
+Clearly, the installment contract created by §2-302 is by operation of law.
 It in no way interferes with the parties's power to create by agreement an installment contract where payment is due after the goods are tendered and accepted.

 SECTION 2-303.
-OPEN PRICE TERM.
+OPEN CONTRACT PRICE TERM.

-(a) The parties, if they so intend, may form a contract for sale even if the price is:
+(a) The parties, if they so intend, may conclude a contract for sale even if the contract price is not agreed upon.
+In that case, the contract price is a reasonable price at the time that the seller is to complete its initial delivery if: